ChrisLynch96/data-analytics/notes/decision-trees.md

 ### Regularisation

-Penalises models that are too complex
+Penalises models that are too complex e.g high number of branches in decision tree or highest degree of a polynomial in regression analysis

 E(New Model) = E(Model) + $\alpha$Reg(Complexity)